 Surfing is a large part of Hawaiian and beach culture in general, the Christmas time does not stop this fact.
 Many surfing competitions will occur during December.

-And during Christmas, there are a few iterations of the Santa’s arrival tradition in which he will catch some waves for the beachgoers to see before he comes to shore.
+And during Christmas, there are a few iterations of Santa’s arrival tradition in which he will catch some waves for the beachgoers to see before he comes to shore.

 This is the most unique and interesting tradition involving Christmas in Hawaii, as it is the ancient Hawaiian New Year festival.